pjambet/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ## Appendix A: Array from scratch in Ruby

-This implementation use the fiddle gem, that comes with Ruby.
+This implementation use the fiddle gem which is packaged alongside Ruby.
 Fiddle provides an interface to libffi, which is a C library that allows code in one language to call code in another language.
 Here we use the `Fiddle::Pointer` class with the `malloc` method to explicitly allocate memory.

 This implementation only works with strings and does not support resizing.